nsapse/Nosh/README.md

 - Implements intput and output redirection from scratch using dup().
 - Implements custom signal handlers and background/foreground responses for SIGINT and SIGSTP.

 NoSH is a work in progress.
-It is definitely rough around the edges and I continue to work out its bugs as time allows.
+It is definitely rough around the edges (there is a bug I haven't had time to figure out involving tracking backgroundprocesses) I hope continue to work out its bugs as time allows.